AI Toolbox for Researchers: Organize Literature, Methods & Analysis (2026)

 Bottom Line

 Academic research generates hundreds of ChatGPT conversations across literature reviews, methodology, data analysis, and writing - and ChatGPT's native sidebar can't handle that volume.
-ChatGPT Toolbox adds folders, full-text search, bulk export, and prompt library specifically for the multi-project workflow researchers actually run.
+AI Toolbox adds folders, full-text search, bulk export, and prompt library specifically for the multi-project workflow researchers actually run.
 The free Basic plan (2 folders, 2 pins, 2 prompts, 5 search results) is too limited for real research work, so Premium at $9.99/month or Premium Lifetime at $99 one-time is the minimum for serious academic use.
 Premium Lifetime is the right pick for dissertations, multi-year research programs, and faculty use - it pays for itself in 2 weeks of saved time and saves $500+ over 5 years versus monthly billing.
-Install ChatGPT Toolbox (free to start), spend 15 minutes setting up your folder structure, and reclaim the 49+ hours per year you currently lose to disorganization.
+Install AI Toolbox (free to start), spend 15 minutes setting up your folder structure, and reclaim the 49+ hours per year you currently lose to disorganization.